catalyst-cloud/catalystcloud-docs/source/object-storage/assets/replication-api.rst

         X-Account-Project-Domain-Id: default
                         X-Trans-Id: tx5deb854e32d94eec8c658-005dd47fc0

-    # Once we have the policy we need (and an Auth Token if you don't have one)
+    # Once we have the policy we need (and an Auth Token if you did not already have one)
     # We export them for use later.

     $ export OS_AUTH_TOKEN="gAAAAABdwJ5KkgWpKIHN_4xaFxkqPpvivOO2Qc4kavx832WC3GNws74icYXvzGUQy7eHxkSgbSpbPzj-j2PikiY6KmbwaqFdlStRSUXbmW0ZR6edoKzw8fDy7FXedR1kWR-j83HQfICzw802Z1zbnZw1Tho7F6vDVo5OEyQw6ORQTSINl6diBD4"